patricklafrance/wmfnext-shell/README.md

 ├── webpack.config.js
 ```

-👉 Then, use the `register.tsx` file to register the module pages and navigation items.
+👉 Then, use the `register.tsx` file to register the module pages and navigation items:

 ```tsx
 // remote-1 - register.tsx